wjessop/build_ruby/README.md

 You can now run docker commands locally on your mac.

+## Running it

+If the VM got shut down and you want to run build_ruby first start boot2docker:

+    boot2docker up

+Next, run the exports you are given.
+Run build_ruby as normal.

 ### 2. Clone and build this repo

     $ git clone git@github.com:wjessop/build_ruby.git